Technical Whitepaper

 Allowed Variance

 Managing 1,100+ attributes leaves no room for probabilistic drift.
-GRC-P enforces Structural Truth by moving governance from the prompt to the data layer.
-The GovenAI Registry calculates access readiness before any action occurs.
-If the registry says no, the gateway fails closed.
+GRC-P enforces Structural Truth by moving governance from the prompt layer to the data and authority layer.
+The registry evaluates access readiness before any action occurs.
+If the registry says “no”, the gatekeeper fails closed and execution is denied.

 Structural Mapping: Practice vs. Theory